Temple of Jupiter Tonans: History

 The temple is not known to have featured among the extensive reconstructions undertaken by the emperor Domitian following the Great Fire of Rome in 64 CE.
 A relief on the early second-century CE Tomb of the Haterii shows a hexastyle temple which might be that of Jupiter Tonans.
 It is generally held that this relief shows public monuments worked on by the tomb's founder, Quintus Haterius, a redemptor (building contractor).
 It was mentioned in a panegyric by the fourth-century CE poet Claudian.
 (Note: Gros 1997, citing Claudian, De Sexto Consulatu Honorii Augusti 47) It is not clear whether other references to the temple in Latin poetry, such as by the first-century CE poet Statius, likely refer to this structure or to the Temple of Jupiter Optimus Maximus.

 In 1555, the Italian architect Pirro Ligorio misidentified the partial remains of the Temple of Vespasian and Titus in the Roman Forum as belonging to the Temple of Jupiter Tonans, and these ruins were mislabelled as such in an engraving by the eighteenth-century Italian artist Giovanni Battista Piranesi.
 Excavations begun in 1811–1812 by the papal architect Giuseppe Camporese eventually confirmed the correct identification of the ruins, though it was not until 1844 that the archaeologist Luigi Canina labelled them as such.
 A concrete foundation between the Temple of Jupiter Capitolinus and the Temple of Saturn has been conjectured as part of the Temple of Jupiter Tonans, but otherwise no remains of the temple are known to have survived.

 Location on the Capitoline Hill

-The precise location of the temple is uncertain; it is believed to have located towards the south-east of the Capitoline.
+The precise location of the temple is uncertain; it is believed to have been located towards the south-east of the Capitoline.
 Based on Suetonius's comment about it being a "doorkeeper" to the Temple of Jupiter Capitolinus, it is considered to have been located close to the entrance to the Area Capitolina, the sanctuary of Jupiter on the Capitoline Hill.
 A tentative identification has been made between the temple and a building shown at the eastern edge of the Area Capitolina on the third-century CE map of Rome known as the Forma Urbis Romae.